-No: Go to Q.8.
+No: Go to Q.8

-Q.8: Did you contest the 2016 Federal Election as an endorsed candidate of a political party?
+Q.8: Did you contest the 2017 Bennelong by-election as an endorsed candidate of a political party?

 Yes: Your disclosure period commenced on the day that you were endorsed or preselected by the political party.
 Generally a political party will record the decision to endorse/pre-select a candidate.
 If you are unsure of the date that you were endorsed/preselected by the political party you should consult with the political party.